alvinVal/muML/README.md

 - **SHAP Analysis**: Feature importance analysis uses consistent random state

 **Default**: Random state 42 (ensures reproducible results out of the box)

+### Model Persistence

+muML allows you to save and load complete training sessions:

+- **Save Models**: Click "💾 Save Models" to save trained models, results, and predictions
+- **Load Models**: Click "📂 Load Models" to restore previous training sessions
+- **Complete State**: Saves all models, hyperparameters, results, and predictions
+- **Timestamp Tracking**: Each save includes timestamp and version information
+- **Easy Sharing**: Share complete training sessions with colleagues

+### Predict All Instances

+Use trained models to predict on the entire dataset:

+- **Algorithm Selection**: Uses checkboxes from main window (no popup needed)
+- **Full Dataset**: Predicts on all instances in the loaded dataset
+- **Results Viewer**: Identical interface to main results viewer with filtering
+- **Model Comparison**: Side-by-side comparison of all model predictions
+- **Color Coding**: Visual indicators for correct/incorrect predictions
+- **Export Results**: Save predictions to CSV for further analysis

 ## Installation Notes